For discerning adventurers...

 A journey into prehistory as we join the dots between the cave art of Cro Magnon across Southern France

+Our Cro Magnon bike trip through France takes us on a journey into prehistory as we join the dots between the cave art of Cro Magnon.
 Cro-Magnon refers to the population of early Homo sapiens dating from the Upper Paleolithic Period (c.
 40,000 to c.
 10,000 years ago) in Europe and provides the primary focus for this tour.
-We start at the Chauvet cave in the Ardeche region whose painting have been carbon dated to 32,000 years ago.
-From here we head south along the Rhone River and through Provence and the Languedoc as we head to the ‘capital’ of pre -history – Les Eyzies-de-Tayac in the Dordogne.
+We start at the Chauvet cave in the Ardeche region; its painting has been carbon-dated to 32,000 years ago.
+From here we head south along the Rhone River and through Provence and the Languedoc as we head to the ‘capital’ of prehistory – Les Eyzies-de-Tayac in the Dordogne.
 It was here that Édouard Lartet discovered the five archaeological layers in a shallow cave that demonstrated the evolutionary path of mankind.
 Rouffignac with it’s mammoth, Font de Gaume and Cap Blanc are just three of the amazing cave sites that we’ll visit here.
+If you would prefer a cycling tour with a broader focus, you may prefer to browse our range of European Cycling Tours or perhaps head further afield to our Cycling Tours in the US.

-We then head westwards to perhaps the best known cave site at Lascaux (images from which are shown below).
-Discovered by four teenagers in 1940 this site is considered by many to be the most impressive example of pre-historic cave art.
-The original cave is now closed to the public due to the damaging impact of carbon dioxide in human breathe but the replica that is situated on the same site is a wonderful representation in its own right.
+We then cycle westwards to perhaps the best-known cave site at Lascaux (images from which are shown below).
+Discovered by four teenagers in 1940, this site is considered by many to be the most impressive example of pre-historic cave art.
+The original cave is now closed to the public due to the damaging impact of carbon dioxide in human breath but the replica that is situated on the same site is a wonderful representation in its own right.

-Further highlights of the tour include a meeting with Monsieur Begouen who owns the Grotte des 3 Frères and a visit the Gargas cave that is otherwise known as the ‘Hands Cave’.
-Our trip specialist – Vincent Reboul – has spent years planning this tour and has a network of contacts at all of these cave sites that adds a extra immersive dimension to the tour experience.
-The tour concludes on the Spanish border at Tautavel where we visit the Aragon Cave where the remains of the 450,000 year old ‘Homme de Tautavel’ have been found.
-Our Cro Magnon tour provides a wonderful chance to delve into the fascinating subject of human evolution whilst offering a wonderful sensory bike ride across Southern France.
+Further highlights of this cycling holiday in France include a meeting with Monsieur Begouen who owns the Grotte des 3 Frères and a visit to the Gargas cave that is otherwise known as the ‘Hands Cave’.
+Our trip specialist – Vincent Reboul – has spent years planning this tour and has a network of contacts at all of these cave sites that adds an extra immersive dimension to the tour experience.

 Māori New Zealand - Auckland to Queenstown